Republic of Vietnam Military Forces: Branches

-Their roles were defined as follows: to protect the sovereignty of the Vietnamese nation and that of the Republic; to maintain the political and social order and the rule of law; to defend the newly independent Republic of Vietnam from external (and internal) threats; and ultimately, to help reunify Vietnam – divided since the Geneva Accords in July 1954 into two transitional states, one at the north ruled by Ho Chi Minh’s Lao Dong Party regime and the other in the south under Ngô Đình Diệm's authoritarian regime.
+Their roles were defined as follows: to protect the sovereignty of the Vietnamese nation and that of the Republic; to maintain the political and social order and the rule of law; to defend the newly independent Republic of Vietnam from external (and internal) threats; and ultimately, to help reunify Vietnam – divided since the Geneva Accords in July 1954 into two transitional states, one at the north ruled by Ho Chi Minh and the other in the south under Ngô Đình Diệm's authoritarian regime.

 Command structure

 Regional commands

 Administrative divisions and military regions of South Vietnam in June 1967.

 The Republic of Vietnam Military Forces consisted of four military corps (Quân đoàn) as follows:

 I Corps headquartered in Da Nang, included five provinces: